sugiuraii/WebSocketGaugeClientNeo/docs/MeterPrimitive.md

 	* Update the gauge viewing.
 	* If the `Value` property is not changed from the previous call of `update()`, this function is exited with do nothing.
 * `updateForce()`
-	* Similar to `update()`, but this method update the gauge vieweng even if the `Value` property is not change from the previous call.
+	* Similar to `update()`, but this method update the gauge viewing even if the `Value` property is not change from the previous call.
 	* If the gauge `Value` is not updated (fixed) after creation (such as red zone indicator), use this instead of `update()`.
 		* (This 'value update check' feature aims to eliminate javascript calls to improve the performance.
-However, this might not be so effecitve.
-And might be eliminated in furture version.)
+However, this might not be so effective.
+And might be eliminated in future version.)

 ## <a name="circularProgressBar">CircularProgressBar</a>
 * `CircularProgressBar` defines the pie or doughnut shaped progress bar like gauge.